 Chatting with the Chef

 When talking with Tara during my time here, she explained her decision to make the jump down south due to the inflation of New York housing which caused housing instability and the reduced tax rate of North Carolina restaurant sectors (a mere 7% decrease than New York), not to mention she also has family located near the restaurant!
-Coming to a community based restaurant has been quite different from the always busy New York, thus she prides herself when customers are loyal to her cooking.
-Though patrons range widely, she notes a big draw is from the veterans community particularly.
-As a thank you to their services, the restaurant presents a ten percent off for law enforcers, first responders, veterans and active military members.
+Coming to a community-based restaurant has been quite different from the always-busy New York, thus she prides herself when customers are loyal to her cooking.
+Though patrons range widely, she notes a big draw is from the veterans' community particularly.
+As a thank you for their services, the restaurant presents a ten percent off for law enforcers, first responders, veterans, and active military members.

 Not only does she try to appreciate the protectors of the community but also the farmers that create the produce and meat used in her cooking.
-That is why she works with Schueler’s meat, a locally owned meatshop, to provide fresh food for patrons.
-In addition she is supporting local farmers and businesses rather than big corporations.
-With the touch of the local her homemade pasta sauce sweetens with the knowledge of where the food came from.
-Its a place where you can feel full from a meal and happy about your spending habits.
+That is why she works with Schueler’s Meat, a locally owned meat shop, to provide fresh food for patrons.
+Additionally, she is supporting local farmers and businesses rather than big corporations.
+It's a place where you can feel full from a meal and happy about your spending habits.